jlgerber/cpp_happy_fun_time/session_01/session01.md

 }
 ```

-You reference symbols in a namespace by prefixing them with their namespace, followed by `::`
+You reference variables in a namespace by prefixing them with their namespace, followed by `::`

 ```
 foo::bar();
 ```

-You can also either selectively import a symbol into the current namespace:
+You can also either selectively import a variable into the current namespace:
 ```
 using foo::bar;
 bar();